- Open Access

 Agarwal R, Lucas HC Jr. The information systems identity crisis: focusing on high-visibility and high-impact research.
 MIS Q. 2005;29(3):381–98.

 Klein HK, Hirschheim R. The structure of the IS discipline reconsidered: implications and reflections from a community of practice perspective.
 Inf Organ.
 2008;18(4):280–302.

+Open access funding provided by Lulea University of Technology.
 The provided example is an outcome from a study partially funded by the OrganiCity project, funded by European Union’s Horizon 2020 research and innovation program under the Grant Agreement No. 645198

 Ethics approval and consent to participate